asmile1559/traft/README.md

 Raft is a variation of the two-phase commit protocol, with some additional features to handle failures and ensure consistency.
 The process of raft two-phase commit is as follows:

-1. The leader sends an `AppendEntriesRequest` to all followers, asking them to append the log entry to their logs.
+1. The leader sends an `AppendEntriesRequest` to all followers, asking them to append the walogs entry to their logs.
-2. If a follower receives the request and the log entry is valid, it appends the entry to its log and sends an `AppendEntriesResponse` back to the leader.
+2. If a follower receives the request and the walogs entry is valid, it appends the entry to its walogs and sends an `AppendEntriesResponse` back to the leader.
-3. If the leader receives a majority of agreement `AppendEntriesResponse` messages from followers, it commits the log locally and invoke the state machine to apply the log entry.
+3. If the leader receives a majority of agreement `AppendEntriesResponse` messages from followers, it commits the walogs locally and invoke the state machine to apply the walogs entry.
-4. The leader will send a commit index when the next heartbeat, indicating that the log entry has been committed.
+4. The leader will send a commit index when the next heartbeat, indicating that the walogs entry has been committed.
-5. The followers will compare the commit index with their own logs and apply the log entry to their state machine if it is greater than their own commit index.
+5. The followers will compare the commit index with their own logs and apply the walogs entry to their state machine if it is greater than their own commit index.

-### log invalidation
+### walogs invalidation

 Log invalidation is a key concept in the raft algorithm.
-It occurs when a follower receives a log entry that is not valid or does not match the leader's log.
+It occurs when a follower receives a walogs entry that is not valid or does not match the leader's walogs.
 This can happen for a number of reasons, including:

-- The follower has a stale log out of date.
+- The follower has a stale walogs out of date.
-- The follower missed some log entries.
+- The follower missed some walogs entries.
-- The follower has a log entry but not valid or does not match the leader's log.
+- The follower has a walogs entry but not valid or does not match the leader's walogs.

-When a follower failed the log invalidation, it will send a `AppendEntriesResponse` back to the leader with a false value.
+When a follower failed the walogs invalidation, it will send a `AppendEntriesResponse` back to the leader with a false value.

-Raft is a final consensus algorithm for logs, which means that it is designed to ensure that the majority of nodes in the cluster have the same **log sequence before commit index**.
+Raft is a final consensus algorithm for logs, which means that it is designed to ensure that the majority of nodes in the cluster have the same **walogs sequence before commit index**.
 So Log invalidation is a key concept in the raft algorithm.
 It will be invoked when a follower receives a `AppendEntriesRequest` from the leader.
-The process of log invalidation is as follows:
+The process of walogs invalidation is as follows:

 1. The follower compares the request's term and its term.
     - If the request's term is **less than the follower's term**, the follower will reject the request and send a `AppendEntriesResponse` back to the leader with a false value.
     - If the request's term is **greater than the follower's term**, the follower will update its term.
-2. The follower will query the log based on the `prevLogIndex` and `prevLogTerm` in the request.
+2. The follower will query the walogs based on the `prevLogIndex` and `prevLogTerm` in the request.
-    - If the `prevLogIndex` is less than the snapshot's `lastIncludedIndex`, that means the follower has a stale log and needs to update its log.
+    - If the `prevLogIndex` is less than the snapshot's `lastIncludedIndex`, that means the follower has a stale walogs and needs to update its walogs.
 The follower will send a `AppendEntriesResponse` back to the leader with a false value.
-      In this case, the leader will send a snapshot to the follower to update its log.
+      In this case, the leader will send a snapshot to the follower to update its walogs.
-    - If the `prevLogIndex` is greater than the follower's last log index, that means the follower missed some log entries.
-The follower will send a `AppendEntriesResponse` back to the leader with a false value and the index of the last log entry.
-In this case, the leader will send log entries to the follower to update its log.
+    - If the `prevLogIndex` is greater than the follower's last walogs index, that means the follower missed some walogs entries.
+The follower will send a `AppendEntriesResponse` back to the leader with a false value and the index of the last walogs entry.
+In this case, the leader will send walogs entries to the follower to update its walogs.
-    - If the `prevLogIndex` is between the snapshot's `lastIncludedIndex` and the follower's last log index, that means the follower has a log entry matched the leader's `prevLogIndex`, there are two cases:
+    - If the `prevLogIndex` is between the snapshot's `lastIncludedIndex` and the follower's last walogs index, that means the follower has a walogs entry matched the leader's `prevLogIndex`, there are two cases:
-        - The `prevLogTerm` is mismatched with that log entry's term, that means the follower conflicted with the leader's log, the follower will find a log entry with the `prevLogTerm` - 1, and return its index and term to the leader.
+        - The `prevLogTerm` is mismatched with that walogs entry's term, that means the follower conflicted with the leader's walogs, the follower will find a walogs entry with the `prevLogTerm` - 1, and return its index and term to the leader.
-        - The `prevLogTerm` is matched with that log entry's term, that means the follower has a valid log entry but with some invalid log entries, the follower will truncate its log to the `prevLogIndex`.
+        - The `prevLogTerm` is matched with that walogs entry's term, that means the follower has a valid walogs entry but with some invalid walogs entries, the follower will truncate its walogs to the `prevLogIndex`.
-    - If the `prevLogIndex` is equal to the follower's last log index, that means the follower has a valid log entry and can append the new log entry to its log.
-The follower will append the new log entry to its log and send an `AppendEntriesResponse` back to the leader with a true value.
+    - If the `prevLogIndex` is equal to the follower's last walogs index, that means the follower has a valid walogs entry and can append the new walogs entry to its walogs.
+The follower will append the new walogs entry to its walogs and send an `AppendEntriesResponse` back to the leader with a true value.

 The raft leader will receive the `AppendEntriesResponse` from the followers and check the response's term and success value.
-If there are a majority of followers that have successfully appended the log entry, the leader will commit the log.
+If there are a majority of followers that have successfully appended the walogs entry, the leader will commit the walogs.
 If there is any follower returns a false value, the leader will process the response:

 1. If the response's term is greater than the leader's term, the leader will update its term and step down to a follower.
 2. Otherwise, the leader will check the error and conflict index in the response.
     - If the error is about `already snapshotted`, the leader will call `InstallSnapshot` to send a snapshot to the follower.
-    - If the error is about `log invalidation`, the leader decrements the `nextIndex` of the follower to the `conflictIndex` and send a new `AppendEntriesRequest` to the follower.
+    - If the error is about `walogs invalidation`, the leader decrements the `nextIndex` of the follower to the `conflictIndex` and send a new `AppendEntriesRequest` to the follower.
-    - If the error is about `log conflict`, the leader will decrement the `nextIndex` of the follower to the first log entry's index with the same `conflictTerm` and send a new `AppendEntriesRequest` to the follower.
+    - If the error is about `walogs conflict`, the leader will decrement the `nextIndex` of the follower to the first walogs entry's index with the same `conflictTerm` and send a new `AppendEntriesRequest` to the follower.

-BE AWARE: No matter heartbeat or append entries(write request), log invalidation will be invoked.
+BE AWARE: No matter heartbeat or append entries(write request), walogs invalidation will be invoked.

 A brief flow chart is shown below: